lughnoone/Notes/Thinkpad_x270_EndeavourOS_KDE.md

 sedutil-cli --setmbrdone on yourrealpassword /dev/sda
 ```

-**WARNING, it seems some disks, like crucial MX500 do not support disabling OPAL, so you CANNOT decrypt the ssd once activated.
+**WARNING, it seems some disks, like Crucial MX500 do not support disabling OPAL, so you CANNOT decrypt the ssd once activated.

 Only way is to do a PSID reset (all data lost) with Crucial Storage Executive (you need the PSID that is writen on the disk itself)**